NatasaPeic/practice-sgt/task-1-join-continued.md

 - Create a query which list all customers who have not bought “white paper”.

+Introducing one to many relationship between customers and orders.

 ```
 ALTER TABLE `store`.`customers` ADD COLUMN `order_id` INT NOT NULL  AFTER `number_of_products` ;